From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Appendix

-\paragraph{Audio-QA Task} Previous evaluation frameworks such as Kimi-Audio assess Audio-QA performance using the text portion of interleaved outputs, which overlooks the fact that the audio output of an end-to-end speech model more directly reflects its ability to generate natural and semantically faithful responses.
-To address this limitation, we evaluate Audio-QA directly on the audio outputs of our framework by first applying an ASR model to transcribe the generated audio into text, where Whisper-Large-v3 is used for English audio and Paraformer-zh for Chinese audio, with a comparison of ASR performance across different models provided in Table \ref{tab:asr_performance}.
-The transcribed text is then combined with the original QA queries and the ground truth answers and passed to a large scale reasoning model, Qwen3-235B-A30B, which serves as an LLM-as-a-Judge model to determine whether the response semantically matches the reference and to provide either a correctness label or a graded score.
-We report the average accuracy or score on the benchmark, and this evaluation pipeline provides a more faithful assessment of our model’s audio-to-audio QA ability in realistic conversational scenarios where speech serves as the output modality.
+\paragraph{Audio-QA Task} In addition to URO-Bench, we also evaluate our model with the Audio-QA tasks established by Kimi-Audio \citep{ding2025kimi}.
+Previous evaluation framework in Kimi-Audio assesses Audio-QA performance using the text portion of interleaved outputs, which overlooks the fact that the audio output of an end-to-end speech model more directly reflects its ability to generate natural and semantically faithful responses.
+To address this limitation, we evaluate Audio-QA directly on the audio outputs of our framework by first applying an ASR model to transcribe the generated audio into text, where Whisper-large-v3 is used for English audio and Paraformer-zh for Chinese audio, with a comparison of ASR performance across different models provided in Table \ref{tab:asr_performance}.
+The transcribed text is then combined with the original QA queries and the ground truth answers and passed to a large scale reasoning model, Qwen3-30B-A3B, which serves as an LLM-as-a-Judge model to determine whether the response semantically matches the reference and to provide either a correctness label or a graded score.
+We report the average accuracy or score on the benchmark, and this evaluation pipeline provides a more faithful assessment of our model's audio-to-audio QA ability in realistic conversational scenarios where speech serves as the output modality.

-\paragraph{ASR Task} To assess the model’s capability in aligning speech with textual representations, we evaluate it on the ASR task, where the model generates text transcriptions from input audio and performance is measured using word error rate (WER).
+\paragraph{ASR Task} To assess the model's capability in aligning speech with textual representations, we evaluate it on the ASR task, where the model generates text transcriptions from input audio and performance is measured using WER.
 A lower WER indicates more accurate recognition, which reflects not only strong ASR ability but also effective cross modal consistency achieved by our hybrid AR-NAR modeling framework.

+\paragraph{AAC Task} To assess the model's capacity to comprehend complex or acoustically challenging audios, we evaluate its audio captioning (AAC) performance on two established benchmarks: Clotho-v2~\citep{drossos2020clotho} and MACS \citep{martin2021ground}.
+We input audio clips and generate corresponding textual captions.
+The quality of these captions is then evaluated using Qwen3-30B-A3B \citep{yang2025qwen3}, guided by the evaluation prompt introduced in CLAIR-A~\citep{wu2024clair}, which emphasizes semantic relevance, completeness, and naturalness.
+The judge assigns a score on a 0-100 scale, where higher scores indicate better caption quality.